maveius/symfony3/README.md

 completed - boolean type cannot be null

-To test api you could use Curl or Postman.
+To test API you could use Curl or Postman.

 (https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)

-Remember to create Entity, Form and Validation for this collection.

-API autodocumentation should be avalible at (http://localhost.dev:8080/doc)
+API auto-documentation should be avalible at (http://localhost.dev:8080/doc)

 On job interview we perform code review for your code.